bottleworks/RaspiWiFi/Readme.txt

 cd RaspiWiFi
 sudo sh start.sh

 == This script will install all necessary prerequisites, copy configuration files, and reboot.
-When it finishes booting it should present itself in "Configuration Mode" as a WiFi access point with the name "RaspiWiFi Setup".
+When it finishes booting it should present itself in "Configuration Mode" as a WiFi access point with the name "NameOfNetwork".

 USAGE:

-== Connect to the "RaspiWiFi Setup" access point using any other WiFi enabled device.
+== Connect to the "NameOfNetwork" access point using any other WiFi enabled device.
 The default password is "password12345".
 You can modify the SSID and password at /usr/share/configure_wifi/Reset_Device/static_files/hostapd.conf

 == If you run a non-stock /etc/rc.local, modify rc.local.apclient and rc.local.apclient.template /usr/share/configure_wifi/Reset_Device/static_files/